marindeveloper/Undertale-Reset-Tool/README.md

 Displays resets in a Undertale-ish inspired interface.

-WILL a little later add a button that will run a script to reset your UNDERTALE save, basically just delete the file0, file9, and undertale.ini files.
+A button that will reset your UNDERTALE save, basically just delete the file0, file9, and undertale.ini files.

 # Requirements